 Peace, love and understanding never made it to Jacksonville.
 Van Zant’s lip would curl into a surly half moon as he spat out the lyrics to on On The Hunt, Poison Whiskey or Things Going On.
 On the sneeringly sarcastic of Working For MCA, a song he wrote for the Sound Of The South launch party held at Richard’s in Atlanta on Sunday July 29, 1973, where the band played in front of jaundiced record executives, radio programmers, disc jockeys, promoters, rock critics and T.Rex’s Marc Bolan, all of whom flew in on MCA’s tab.

 Introduced by Al Kooper as “the American Rolling Stones”, Skynyrd proceeded to sing about how the former Blues Project founder had discovered them.
 Van Zant stood in one spot barely moving, his bare feet squarely planted on the stage as he spat out the words to the band’s creation myth.
-‘Seven years of hard luck comin’ down on me/From a motorboat, yes, up in Nashville, Tennessee/I worked in every joint you can name, yes, every honky tonk/ They all come to see Yankee slicker saying, baby, you’re what I want.’
+‘Seven years of hard luck, coming down on me / From the Florida border, yes up to Nashville, Tennessee / I worked in every joint you can name, mister every honky tonk / Along come Mr. Yankee Slicker, saying maybe you're what I want’.